-The Ethernet connector has two LEDs, one that indicates Ethernet-link status and one that indicates transmit/receive activity.
-When the Ethernet-link status LED is lit, it indicates that there is an active connection on the Ethernet port.
+The Ethernet connector has one LED that indicates Ethernet-link status.
+When this LED is lit, it indicates that there is an active connection on the Ethernet port.
 Activity between the computer and the network is indicated by the Ethernet transmit/receive activity LEDs on the front and rear of the computer (see "Controls and indicators" on page 9).

-IEEE 1394 (FireWire) connectors
+IEEE 1394 (FireWire) connectors (some models)

-There is one 4-pin IEEE 1394 connector on the front of the computer and one 6-pin IEEE 1394 connector on the rear of the computer.
-Use these connectors to connect IEEE 1394 devices.
-The following illustrations show the IEEE 1394 connectors.
+There is one 4-pin IEEE 1394 (FireWire) connector on the front of the computer and one 6-pin IEEE 1394 (FireWire) connector on the rear of the computer.
+Use these connectors to connect IEEE 1394 (FireWire) devices.
+The following illustrations show the IEEE 1394 (FireWire) connectors.

-4-pin IEEE 1394 (FireWire) connector (front):
+4-pin IEEE 1394 (FireWire) connector (front)